 |

-ZingHR is ideal for businesses needing payroll management along with HR tools like talent management and performance evaluation.
+Ideal user: ZingHR is ideal for businesses that need payroll management and HR tools like talent management and implementation evaluation.

 Pros | Cons |